 - Genetic makeup

 - The amount of substance taken with each dose

 While the acute phase of withdrawal usually ends within a short timeframe, recovering drug addicts may experience psychological symptoms for a much longer period of time.
 Many require ongoing therapy in the first months or years after detox.

 Can Addicted Individuals Detox On Their Own?

 Most drug addicts can’t detox on their own.
-They require medical attention for physical and mental support and to decrease the likelihood of a relapse.
+They require medical attention for physical and mental support and to decrease the likelihood of a relapse, such as provided in our Sacramento drug detox facility.
 Always consult a physician before undertaking any major changes in your lifestyle or medications (prescribed or not).